-Sale, Exchange or Other Taxable Disposition of Notes
+Sale, Exchange, Retirement or Other Disposition of Notes

-Subject to the discussion above under "-Passive Foreign Investment Companies," a U.S. Holder generally will recognize gain or loss upon a sale, exchange or other taxable disposition of our notes measured by the difference between the amount realized on the sale, exchange or other taxable disposition of our notes and the U.S. Holder's adjusted tax basis in our notes.
-Any such gain or loss recognized will generally be capital gain or loss (provided that, if we are a PFIC, a QEF election is made) and will be long-term capital gain or loss if our notes have been held for more than one year.
-Certain non-corporate U.S. Holders (including individuals) may be eligible for preferential rates of U.S. federal income tax in respect of long-term capital gains.
-The deductibility of capital losses is subject to limitations under the Code.
+A U.S. Holder will generally recognize gain or loss upon the sale, exchange, retirement or other disposition of a note in an amount equal to the difference between the amount realized (less amounts received attributable to accrued interest, which will be taxed as such) and the U.S. Holder's adjusted tax basis in the note at the time of such disposition.
+A U.S. Holder's adjusted tax basis in a note generally will be the cost of the note to the holder.
+Any gain or loss recognized on a disposition of a note generally will be capital gain or loss, and such capital gain or loss will generally be long-term capital gain or loss if the U.S. Holder has held the note for more than one year at the time of disposition.
+Certain non-corporate U.S. Holders are eligible for preferential rates of U.S. federal income taxation in respect of long-term capital gains.
+The deductibility of capital losses is subject to limitations.

-If a Mexican income tax is withheld on the sale or other disposition of our notes, your amount realized will include the gross amount of the proceeds of that sale or other disposition before deduction of the Mexican income tax.
-Capital gain or loss, if any, realized by you on the sale, exchange or other taxable disposition of our notes generally will be treated as U.S. source gain or loss for U.S. foreign tax credit purposes.
-Consequently, in the case of gain from the disposition of our notes that is subject to Mexican income tax, you may not be able to benefit from the foreign tax credit for that Mexican income tax (i.e., because the gain from the disposition would be U.S. source), unless you can apply the credit (subject to applicable limitations) against U.S. federal income tax payable on other income from foreign sources or you are entitled to treat such gain as Mexican source under the Tax Treaty if you are considered a resident of the United States for purposes of, and otherwise meet the requirements of, the Tax Treaty.
-Alternatively, you may take a deduction for the Mexican income tax if you do not take a credit for any foreign taxes paid or accrued during the taxable year.
-The rules governing the application of the U.S. foreign tax credit are extremely complex and you are urged to consult your tax advisor regarding the availability of the foreign tax credit to you based on your particular circumstances.
+If a Mexican income tax is withheld on the sale or other disposition of our notes, the amount of cash considered received will include the gross amount of the proceeds of that sale or other disposition before deduction of the Mexican income tax.
+Capital gain or loss, if any, realized by a U.S. Holder on the sale, exchange or other taxable disposition of our notes generally will be treated as U.S. source gain or loss for U.S. foreign tax credit purposes.
+Consequently, in the case of gain from the disposition of our notes that is subject to Mexican income tax, a U.S. Holder may not be able to benefit from the foreign tax credit for that Mexican income tax (because the gain from the disposition would be United States source), unless the U.S. Holder can apply the credit (subject to applicable limitations) against U.S. federal income tax payable on other income from foreign sources or is entitled to treat such gain as Mexican source under the Tax Treaty because the U.S. Holder is considered a resident of the United States for purposes of, and otherwise meets the requirements of, the Tax Treaty.
+Alternatively, a U.S. Holder may take a deduction for the Mexican income tax if the U.S. Holder does not take a credit for any foreign taxes paid or accrued during the taxable year.
+The foreign tax credit rules are complex, and U.S. Holders should consult their own tax advisors regarding the foreign tax credit implications of the sale, exchange, retirement or other disposition of the notes.